Find the Best Vehicle Tracking Solution for Your Business

 Engine diagnostics in vehicle tracking devices, for example, can ensure the longevity and safety of the vehicles.
 Implementing advanced analysis is possible through fleet management systems.
 To this end, a diagnostic reporting device is installed in the means in addition to the vehicle tracking system.

-Driving behavior has a huge impact on fuel management, vehicle maintenance and road safety.
+Driving behaviour has a huge impact on fuel management, vehicle maintenance and road safety.
 Therefore, taking out driver policies in your company can be a smart decision.
 Vehicle tracking systems can collect data about driver’s performance such as speed, routes, timing and pauses etc. You can track if your drivers stick to the planned routes, if they make unnecessary stops and whether they respect speed limits.

 Data from reports and graphs can be accessed at any time.
 For this reason, it can be extremely useful for analysing and planning the overall fleet management strategy.

-When a security system is integrated in the vehicle tracking system, alerts and notifications can be set.
+When a security system is integrated into the vehicle tracking system, alerts and notifications can be set.
 If a vehicle leaves the planned route or moves without authorization, or in other undesired events, an alarm can be triggered.

 In addition to the vehicle tracking and the alert option, some vehicle tracking systems give access to a remote control of the vehicle.
 So, functions such as blocking the engine and the doors in case of emergency can be implemented from an electronic device.